 And that includes its fantastic, fresh, and innovative cuisine.
-Blessed with magnificent weather, sunshine, local produce, and a trove of treasures from the sea, Laguna Beach is a food-lovers nirvana.
+Blessed with magnificent weather, sunshine, local produce, and a trove of treasures from the sea, Laguna Beach restaurants are a food-lovers nirvana.

 No matter where we’ve dined, it’s been a memorable experience.
 But Laguna Beach definitely has several top restaurants we’d recommend in a heartbeat.
-Here are our top favorites that impress time and again.
+Here are our top favorite Laguna Beach restaurants that impress time and again.

 Visiting other destinations in California?
 Check out our foodie guides to the following cities:

 - The 8 Best Restaurants in Ft.
 Bragg

 - Must-Try Restaurants in Oceanside, CA